Is Rihanna a bad actor, or has she been choosing the wrong roles?

 A surprising source to be sure, but like Rihanna, Carey was also a Razzie award recipient in the wake of her first film, the semi-autobiographical mess Glitter.
 But then Carey did something no one expected: she took a supporting role in Lee Daniels’ hard-hitting low budget drama Precious.

 Carey, so long regarded as the pop siren and demanding diva, took herself out of her comfort zone to play a character she herself described to Rolling Stone as “not really a likable person” who wore dowdy clothes and no make-up.
+Now, there’s a lot less people who would consider her a ‘bad actor’.

 But it did the trick, with Variety describing the singer, once a laughing stock in Hollywood circles, as “pitch perfect” for the role while Entertainment Weekly noted how her performance had “an authentically deglammed compassion”.